-- 13.04 A job posting referenced in Article 13.03 shall include, but is not limited to, the following information: - Department and its location - Title and number of course where the teaching assistantship is expected to be available - Number of positions available, depending on final course determinations and enrolment - Type of positions available and description of responsibilities - Hours of work available or anticipated hours of work available - Dates of appointment term, start and end dates of TA work - · Qualifications required and preferred - Wage Rate - Date posted - Application procedures where and to whom applications are submitted, what is to be submitted for application, etc. - Department contact - · Closing date for applications - Application of this Collective Agreement to the position - Equity statement

-MOSAIC reference number, where applicable
+- 13.04 A job posting referenced in Article 13.03 shall include, but is not limited to, the following information: - Department and its location - Title and number of course where the teaching assistantship is expected to be available - Number of positions available, depending on final course determinations and enrolment - Type of positions available and description of responsibilities - Hours of work available or anticipated hours of work available - Dates of appointment term, start and end dates of TA work - Qualifications required and preferred - Wage Rate - Date posted - Application procedures where and to whom applications are submitted, what is to be submitted for application, etc. - Department contact - Closing date for applications - Application of this Collective Agreement to the position - Equity statement - MOSAIC reference number, where applicable nevertheless apply.
+Once the preference noted above has been taken into account, applicants who have already been assigned 260 hours of Teaching Assistantship(s) may be offered the position."

-All job postings shall include the following statement: "McMaster University is strongly committed to employment equity within its community and to recruiting a diverse faculty and staff.
-The University encourages applications from all qualified candidates including women, persons with disabilities, First Nations, Métis and Inuit persons, members of racialized communities and LGBTQ-identified persons."
-McMaster's Employment Equity Statement, as may be amended from time to time.
+All job postings shall include McMaster's Employment Equity Statement, as may be amended from time to time.
 The current statement (as at August 31, 2019) is included in the "Letter of Understanding: Employment Equity Statement"

 "Please note: those who have not, at the time of application, been assigned 260 hours of Teaching Assistantship(s) will be given priority consideration.
-Those who have already been assigned 260 hours of Teaching Assistantship(s) at the time of application may nevertheless apply.
-Once the preference noted above has been taken into account, applicants who have already been assigned 260 hours of Teaching Assistantship(s) may be offered the position."
+Those who have already been assigned 260 hours of Teaching Assistantship(s) at the time of application may